tpatterson1996/lcc-metadata-manual/record.md

 ### Navigation When Editing Records

 * When editing a Metadata record, navigation **breadcrumbs** appear in light blue on top of the form.
-These can be used to navigate.
+These can be used to navigate while editing a record.

 * The **sub-menu navigation bar** is located below the breadcrumbs.
 These change depending on what function is in use.